oxnr/gov-cm/DEPLOYMENT.md

 Option B: Using Vercel Dashboard
 1. Go to https://vercel.com/new
 2. Import your GitHub repository: `oxnr/gov-cm`
-3. Select the `govchime-app` directory as the root directory
-4. Vercel will auto-detect Next.js
+3. Vercel will auto-detect Next.js

 ### 2. Configure Environment Variables